willigarneau/procedural-city/README.md

 Users used a lot more **GLFW than FreeGlut**.
 The few people who used the same tools as me had programs far too complicated for anything.

-So I decided to start from 0 and create a quick and easy way to randomly generate a city with buildings of different size and with different textures, all using shaders.
+So I decided to start from 0 and create a quick and easy way to *randomly generate a city with buildings of different size and with different textures*, all using shaders.

 I did not complicate my life, I created a single *VAO* to which I was going to apply transformations to avoid going into an overly complex generation structure.